solehudinmq/pistonqueue/README.md

 Parameter description :
 - topic : target 'topic' to send data to the message broker, for example : 'topic_io'.
-- data : hash object to send to redis stream, for example :
+- data : hash object to send to message broker, for example :

 ```json
 {